satvik314/educhain/README.md

 Educhain offers advanced configuration options to fine-tune its behavior.
 Check our [configuration guide](https://docs.educhain.ai/configuration) for more details.

-## 🌟 Success Stories

-Educators worldwide are using Educhain to transform their teaching.
-Read our [case studies](https://educhain.ai/case-studies) to learn more.

 ## 📈 Usage Statistics